 Data is an incredibly versatile asset for developers.
-With it, you can build customized user experiences, power effective business, marketing, and sales systems, and help teams better understand how their users and prospects engage with your brand.
-However, with great power comes great responsibility; strict regulations like GDPR and the California Consumer Privacy Act (CCPA) now govern the collection, storage, and use of personal data.
-And there is a growing patchwork of new laws and regulations coming out of legislatures everywhere, from Massachusetts to India.
-For developers, improving privacy requires new tools and skillsets.
+With it, you can build customized user experiences, power effective marketing and sales systems, and help teams better understand how their users and prospects engage with your brand.
+However, with great power comes great responsibility.
+Strict regulations like the General Data Protection Regulation GDPR and the California Consumer Privacy Act (CCPA) now govern the collection, storage, and use of personal data.
+Meanwhile, legislatures around the world continue to establish new laws and regulations.
+For developers, improving privacy requires new tools and skill sets.

-While (most) developers aren’t lawyers or data architects, a baseline understanding of privacy compliance concepts allows you to create meaningful products in a compliance-regulated world.
-That doesn’t mean that every front end developer needs a deep understanding of privacy compliance.
-And is an excellent asset for developers who are working on projects and participating in discussions where customer data is collected and processed within the organization.
+While (most) developers aren’t lawyers or data architects, a baseline understanding of privacy compliance allows you to create meaningful products in a compliance-regulated world.
+Not every front end developer needs a deep understanding of privacy compliance.
+However, this knowledge is an excellent asset for developers working on projects and participating in discussions where customer data is collected and processed within the organization.

 The better developers understand the fundamental legal, operational, and architectural requirements, the better you’ll be able to work effectively with other key stakeholders, including sales, marketing operations, legal, and data privacy officers.